Table of contents

 Comparison of the best reporting and business intelligence tools

-Google Analytics is one of the most widely used free reporting tools.
-It collects data on users’ HTTP requests, cookies, browsers, and operating systems with a Google Analytics Tracking Code and transfers it to Google Analytics servers as a list of parameters.
+Google Analytics 4 is one of the most widely used free reporting tools.
+It collects data on users’ HTTP requests, cookies, browsers, and operating systems with a Google Analytics Tracking Code and transfers it to Google servers as a list of parameters.
 The servers process information within 24 to 48 hours, and then you can build the necessary reports in your account.
 You can integrate your Google Analytics account with other Google services, such as Google Ads or Search Ads 360.
-However, Google Analytics doesn’t include information from non-Google products or your CRM (you can only import it manually).
+However, Google Analytics doesn’t include information from non-Google products or your CRM (you can only import it manually or with a third-party tool).

-Google Data Studio is one of the best free report building software.
-With Data Studio, you can set up a connector to collect and compare your information, configure interactive dashboards, and create visualizations in Explorer — a space to explore the data you’ve collected.
+Looker Studio (Formerly Google Data Studio) is one of the best free report building software.
+With Looker Studio / Data Studio, you can set up connectors to collect and compare your information, configure interactive dashboards, and create visualizations in Explorer — a space to explore the data you’ve collected.

-Still, you should keep in mind that Data Studio has limits on collected data and has no official Google support.
+You should keep in mind that Looker Studio (Formerly Google Data Studio) has limits on collected data, as well as limits on the number of visual elements per page, and has no official Google support.

 3. OWOX BI

-Funnel is an ETL (extract, transform, load) platform that collects your data and automatically cleans and organizes it so you can use it to create reports and dashboards with the metrics you need.
-Processed result then goes to the Funnel data warehouse, unless you select to store it with the help of another of the 500 integrations — for example, Google Data Studio.
+Funnel is an ETL (extract, transform, load) platform that collects your data and automatically organizes it so you can use it to create reports and dashboards with the metrics you need.
+The processed result then goes to the Funnel data warehouse, unless you select to store it in your own data warehouse or database.

-However, you should take into account that Funnel doesn’t stream user data from a website, doesn’t monitor data quality, and doesn’t support dynamic UTM parameters.
+However, you should take into account that Funnel doesn’t collect user behavior data from a website, doesn’t monitor data quality, and doesn’t support dynamic UTM parameters.

 Another ETL platform you can use as automated report writing software is Supermetrics.
 This tool collects and processes your data with the help of APIs, then sends it to another tool you select from the available Supermetrics integrations (including Google Analytics and Google Ads).